-A road log is a report that traverses a route or a set of routes and lists the events and intersections that occur in measure order along with the measure at which they occur.
-For more information on road log reports, see What is a road log report?
+A road log report is a report that traverses a route or a set of routes and lists the events and intersections that occur in measure order along with the measure at which they occur.

 Perform the steps in the following sections to create a road log report similar to the one shown above.

 The following data layers are used to create the report.
 The layer names used here are examples; you can use your own layer names to create your reports.

 The layer from which routes are selected.
 The log reports are created based on the chosen routes.

 The point layer containing the route with route intersections.

 The point event containing the road sign locations.

 The line event containing the speed limit data.

 The first step to creating a road log report is to choose the route network.